Causal Reasoning and Large Language Models: Opening a New Frontier for Causality: Introduction

-The second major causal task we consider is actual causality~\citep{halpern2016actual}.
-Unlike causal discovery that deals with variables and their effect on each other, actual causality considers \textit{individual} events and aims to find what caused them.
+The second major causal task we consider is token causality~\citep{halpern2016actual}.
+Unlike building causal DAGs, which deals with variables and their effect on each other, token causality considers \textit{individual} events and aims to find what caused them.
 Inferring causes of an event involves simulation of different counterfactual scenarios, but it also involves human judgment to understand the background context and determine which causes need to be considered.
-For the task of counterfactual reasoning, we find that LLMs like GPT-4 are capable of answering natural language questions.
+For counterfactual reasoning tasks, we find that LLMs like GPT-4 are capable of answering natural language questions.
 On a benchmark of counterfactual queries spanning basic physics, logic, and common sense, gpt-4 obtains 92\% accuracy, 20 points higher than previously reported accuracy.
-These counterfactual capabilities also help LLMs to isolate the necessary and sufficient causes given any event, one of the key building blocks of actual causality methods.
+These counterfactual capabilities also help LLMs to isolate the necessary and sufficient causes given any event, one of the key building blocks of token causality methods.
 GPT-4 obtains over 86\% accuracy in identifying the necessary and sufficient causes on a commonly used benchmark of 15 vignettes, as well as a novel benchmark that avoids any memorization concerns.
 That said, tasks that heavily depend on an understanding of human factors in deciding the cause of an event, e.g., assessing the normality of a particular action, remain challenging for LLMs: GPT-4 obtains 70\% on our benchmark task for assessing normality.